What is the Manufacturing Execution System (MES)?

 It can help improve the quality of products being manufactured while also helping to improve the efficiency of the manufacturing process.

-Are there any downsides to using an MES system in your business operations?
+Are there any downsides to using an MES system in business operations?

 It can improve business operations by increasing efficiency and accuracy and reducing waste.
 However, using it in your business can have some potential downsides.